Databricks vs Fanatics: employee equity compared

 Databricks grants ISO/NSO with strike prices ranging from $85–$110 depending on your grant year.
 Fanatics grants RSU — no exercise cost.

-The secondary market is pricing Databricks at a +0% premium over its last primary round ($134B$134B).
-Fanatics trades at +3% over its last round ($31B$31.9B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Databricks has no recent verified secondary signal — only the primary round ($134B) is shown.
+Fanatics has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth